Karl Wilhelm Diefenbach: The Vienna art exhibition, fame and disaster

-In the same year Diefenbach attempted a liberation - and experienced a disaster.
+In the same year, Diefenbach attempted a liberation—and experienced a disaster.
 Diefenbach's works had garnered the attention of Moritz Terke, director of the near-bankrupt Austrian Art Association (Österreichischen Kunstvereins).
-The unscrupulous Terke invited Diefenbach to mount a large exhibition of his paintings in Vienna, in the spring of 1892.
+The unscrupulous Terke invited Diefenbach to mount a large exhibition of his paintings in Vienna in the spring of 1892.
 Diefenbach's exhibition for the Austrian Art Association was a sensational success and made him famous.
-The exhibition was so popular attracting crowds of visitors that it remained on view until November, by which time at least 78,000 people had seen it.
+The exhibition was so popular, attracting crowds of visitors, that it remained on view until November, by which time at least 78,000 people had seen it.
 But in the end, Diefenbach was completely penniless because the heavily indebted association embezzled funds from a loan that was insured with Diefenbach's works.

-Before the exhibition, Diefenbach had commissioned his former student Fidus (Hugo Höppener), to complete the larger version of the silhouette Per aspera ad astra or music children and send it to him in Vienna.
-Diefenbach wrote in his book: Precisely this work, the most complete and comprehensive of all that has become possible for me to date, could not be missing from the exhibition of my artistic work in Vienna.
-Diefenbach's colossal 68-metre long silhouette wall frieze artwork Per aspera ad astra or music children was completed in 1892 and consisted of 43 panels, hoping to exhibit it in Vienna, but the director of the Austrian Art Association (Österreichischen Kunstvereins), Moritz Terke, didn't even want to see the creation, considering it to be "childish stuff", let alone exhibit it.
-Diefenbach showed the Terke family sketches for the work and explained the history of its origins, hoping it will be included in his exhibition in Vienna, certainly highly suitable for a Christmas exhibition and its spatial extent (68 metres).
+Before the exhibition, Diefenbach had commissioned his former student Fidus (Hugo Höppener) to complete the larger version of the silhouette Per aspera ad astra or music children and send it to him in Vienna.
+Diefenbach wrote in his book: "Precisely this work, the most complete and comprehensive of all that has become possible for me to date, could not be missing from the exhibition of my artistic work in Vienna."
+Diefenbach's colossal 68-metre long silhouette wall frieze artwork "Per aspera ad astra" or "Music Children" was completed in 1892 and consisted of 43 panels.
+He hoped to exhibit it in Vienna, but the director of the Austrian Art Association (Österreichischen Kunstvereins), Moritz Terke, didn't even want to see the creation, considering it to be "childish stuff", let alone exhibit it.
+Diefenbach showed the Terke family sketches for the work and explained the history of its origins, hoping it would be included in his exhibition in Vienna, certainly highly suitable for a Christmas exhibition and its spatial extent (68 metres).

 The silhouette became a particularly huge success in Germany, where it was also printed on folders and postcards.
-The exhibit did not come about until 1893 in Baden and, despite the great surge of celebrities at the opening, was a total failure financially and new debts drove Diefenbach into homelessness.
-Today this colossal artwork is exhibited in the town museum of Diefenbach's birthplace.
+The exhibit did not come about until 1893 in Baden and, despite the great surge of celebrities at the opening, was a total failure financially, and new debts drove Diefenbach into homelessness.
+Today, this colossal artwork is exhibited in the town museum of Diefenbach's birthplace.